spookyaction8/CSCI3308_RandomAccessMusic_Notes/README.md

 # CSCI3308_RandomAccessMusic_Notes
-*Milestones for CSCI3800 group project*
+*Meeting notes for CSCI3800 group project*

-Meeting notes featuring scrum methodology.
+Meeting notes for the project featuring scrum methodology used.

 ------------------------------------------------------------------------------------------------------------------------------